 The Chisapani Nagarkot Trek is one of the easiest short hikes near Kathmandu, usually completed in 2 to 3 days.
 Starting from Sundarijal, this trek winds through the Shivapuri National Park, offering refreshing forest walks, waterfalls, and charming hill villages.
 Chisapani offers a peaceful retreat with distant views of snow-capped peaks like Langtang and Ganesh Himal.

 From there, the trail leads to Nagarkot, a hilltop town famous for sunrise and sunset views over the Himalayas.
 On a clear day, you might even spot Mount Everest.
-The trek is ideal for beginners or families with children and is accessible year-round.
-It’s a great way to enjoy natural beauty and local culture without leaving the Kathmandu Valley.
+The trek is ideal for beginners and families with children, and it is accessible year-round.
+It's a great way to enjoy natural beauty and local culture without leaving the Kathmandu Valley.

 Everest Family Trekking